MattMcAdams/new-tab/README.md

 Please refer to [font awesome](https://fontawesome.com/search?m=free) for a list of all available icons and class names.
 This extension currently only supports free icons in the "solid" and "brands" icon sets.

+Customization data is stored as a JSON object in the browser's local storage.
+This *should* be a stable enough place to store the data unless you manually clear site data when clearning things like cache and browsing history.
+I've exposed the JSON in a textarea at the bottom of the options page.
+You can use this to copy and paste bulk preferences.
+This can be useful for creating backups of your customizations or even sharing customizations with others.

 ## Updating the addon

 The extension uses the [bookmarks API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/bookmarks), so new links can be added by adding bookmarks to the correct folders in bookmark manager.